hug-sch/vse-docs/setup/organize/strip-types/movie.rst

    Preseek is used to decide for the fastest way to decode a specific frame.
 It should match the Group of Pictures (GOP) size of the video; see `Bryan Samis blog <https://aws.amazon.com/blogs/media/part-1-back-to-basics-gops-explained/>`_ for an in depth explanation of GOP.
 Finding the GOP-size of a video however is not a trivial thing (see the above link for a manual approach).
 Setting preseek to a high value like 200 could negatively impact seek performance.
 Therefore it is limited to max = 50 where it makes little to no difference.
 So, in practice, you will not use this option very often.

 Stream Index
-   Some video filesFor files with several movie streams, use the stream with the given index.

      Some video files can contain multiple video and audio streams; for example two surveillance camera outputs.
 However, most video players cannot simultaneously preview both streams next to each other.
 With this property you can select the stream to preview (but again not both at the same time).
 Of course, you can add the same movie strip twice, set the stream index appropriately and use the Picture-in-Picture approach from above.
-For the reverse: see :doc:`section Extra tools > ffmpeg </extra-tools/ffmpeg>` to merge two video channels into one container.
+For the inverse: see :doc:`section Extra tools > ffmpeg </extra-tools/ffmpeg>` to merge two video channels into one container.

 Deinterlace
    Some (old) TV broadcasts use interlaced technology.
 A HD (1920 x 1080) image is split in half and the odd and even lines are transmitted separately.
 Most modern TV's and computers screens work with Progressive technology where the full image is transmitted at once; line per line.